Where are you moving to?

 As you prepare for your move, it's important to keep in mind the cost of living in LA.
 While salaries may be higher in the city, so is the cost of housing, transportation, and entertainment.
 It's important to create a budget and stick to it to ensure you can afford to live comfortably in the city.

 Overall, moving to USC can be an exciting and rewarding experience.
-By doing your research and planning in advance, you can ensure a smooth transition and enjoy all that Los Angeles has to offer.
+By doing your research and planning, you can ensure a smooth transition and enjoy all that Los Angeles has to offer.